AminSuleiman-data/Superstore-profitability-analysis/README.md

 All data preparation and analysis steps were performed using **Python**.

-📂 Open the Python script:
+📂 Open the Python Script:

 [Open Python Script](Notebooks/sales_analysis_project.py)

 The script includes:

 - Data loading and validation
 - Feature engineering
 - Profitability analysis
 - Discount impact analysis
 - Product loss investigation
 - Data export for dashboard creation

 ---

 # 📑 Project Presentation

-A full presentation summarizing the analysis, key insights, and business recommendations.
+A full presentation summarizing the analysis, insights, and business recommendations.

 📥 Open the presentation: